How to Become a Film Producer

-The list of self-taught directors and producers are endless.
-Steven Spielberg, James Cameron and Francis Ford Coppola are just a few to name.
-Each one has their story of how they worked their way into the film industry and became successful.
-You can too.
+The film industry has its fair share of movie producers who were college dropouts or didn't attend secondary education.
+Self-taught directors and producers seem endless if you look at the list.
+Steven Spielberg, James Cameron, and Francis Ford Coppola are just a few to name.
+Each one has their own story of how they worked their way into the film industry and became successful without attending or finishing film school.

+Becoming a movie producer is a brave choice of profession.
 A producer makes a production happen.
-In Myrl A. Schreibman's book "Creative Producing from A to Z” he writes, "The producer is the one who is able to obtain the creative ingredients to prompt a project to go or the person who is able to raise the funding to give the project a green light but who then turns it over to another producer who makes it happen."
+In Myrl A. Schreibman's book "Creative Producing from A to Z," he writes, "The producer is the one who is able to obtain the creative ingredients to prompt a project to go or the person who is able to raise the funding to give the project a green light but who then turns it over to another producer who makes it happen."

-In order to become a producer, it is important to learn how to take on the hat of a producer by having the mindset of being willing to be the creative force behind the project whether it's a movie, TV or Cable show or theatrical play.
+To become a movie producer, you need to learn what a movie producer does and how to take on the hat of a producer by having the mindset of being willing to be the creative force behind the project, whether it's a movie, TV, or Cable show or theatrical play.

-Tom Cruise sponsors a film website, which is highly ranked by Google.
-There you can find information on how to become a film producer.
-The site says, “… learning how to become a movie producer puts you in the driver’s seat of a film production.
-The producer is possibly the most misunderstood, yet most important person involved with any movie.
-The producers – people like Tom Cruise, Steven Spielberg and Jerry Bruckheimer – all join a film project at the very beginning and commit themselves to seeing it through to completion.
+Tom Cruise, at one time, sponsored a film website, which was highly ranked by Google.
+The site said, “… learning how to become a movie producer puts you in the driver’s seat of film production.
+The producer is possibly the most misunderstood yet most important person involved with any movie.
+The producers – people like Tom Cruise, Steven Spielberg, and Jerry Bruckheimer – all join a film project at the very beginning and commit themselves to see it through to completion.
 In short, they’re the generals running the entire production, doing it all.”

 Nothing could be closer to the truth.
 Producers are the ones who make sure the project gets done.
 They are the CEO or the general of the camp.
-It’s hard work, and yet, has many rewards – like an Oscar or food on the table.
+It’s hard work, yet it has many rewards – like an Oscar or food on the table.

 Film School or Not